Chiikawa: Characters

-A kind, peaceful bookseller.
-It is a pink critter that resembles a crab with two false claws sticking out of its head.
+Furuhonya is a kind and peaceful used-bookseller.
+It is a pink critter that wearing the headband which designed to look like a crab with two false claws sticking it is gifted from Momonga.
 Although initially a faceless mob character, its design was revealed after Momonga placed a crab headband onto it.
-Its name is officially Furuhonya (古本屋), but author Nagano subtitles Kani (かに) under it.
-It has not appeared in the anime yet.
+Its name is officially Furuhonya (古本屋), but author Nagano subtitles Kani (かにlit.
+'Crab') under it.